srivastava-rishi/Kutumb/README.md

 # Kutumb
-It is mobile application that would receive sms  and show the otp highlighted in the SMS.
+It is mobile application that would receive sms and make the otp's highlighted in the SMS.

 # Current Features
 * It reads the past SMS on the phone after getting necessary permissions from the user.